Nitish-Joshi/Test-Suite-for-NoSQL-DB-during-a-network-partition/Project Journal.md

 8) Security Group: MongoDB (22, 27017)
 9) Key-value pair: cmpe281-oregon

+#### Subtask 3 - Instance in Ohio Region.

+1) Launch Instance 'Ubuntu Server 16.04 LTS (HVM)' type.
+2) My AMIs: 'MongoDB AMI'
+3) Instance Type: t2.micro
+4) Number of instances: 1
+5) Network: VPC cmpe281-ohio
+6) Subnet: Private
+7) Auto-assign Public IP: Disable
+8) Security Group: MongoDB (22, 27017)
+9) Key-value pair: cmpe281-ohio

-** To begin with, one primary and two secondary nodes will be in N. California Region and the other two secondary nodes will be in the Oregon region.
+** To begin with, one primary and two secondary nodes will be in N. California Region tow other secondary nodes will be in the Oregon region and one secondary node in the Ohio region.

 ** SSH into the primary instance via the MongoDB jumpbox.

 * Connecting to private instance from a public instance: